Skip to main content

 1. Do we enroll them in something like karate if they’re already not doing well in school?

-2. Of all of the extracurricular activities they participate in, they’ll likely have to make a choice due to scheduling conflicts.
-Ultimately, they may choose another activity instead of martial arts.
+2. Of all of the extracurricular activities they participate in, they’ll likely have to choose one over another due to scheduling conflicts.

 Karate may not be a top priority, and that’s okay.